Gianni-Louisa/EECS_581_Battleship/Project 2 Documentation/README.md

 ---

-### 2. **Offline Scoreboard**
+### 2. **Scoreboard**
-We implemented an offline scoreboard system that allows players to track their wins and losses even when not connected to the internet.
+We implemented an scoreboard system that allows players to track their wins and losses throughout games even when the program has stopped.
 This scoreboard is persistent, storing results locally in a JSON file.

 #### How it works:
 - The `SaveGame.py` file manages saving and loading game data, including the scoreboard.
 We use the JSON module to write and read from the local storage.